 Are you developing any Test plan or Test strategy for your project?
 Have you addressed all risks properly in your Test plan or Test strategy?

 How will prioritize testing work?
 For this, you should be able to judge more important and less important testing work.
 How will you decide which work is more or less important?
 Here comes the need for Risk-Based Testing.

-“Risk are future uncertain events with a probability of occurrence and a potential for loss”
+“Risk is future uncertain events with a probability of occurrence and a potential for loss”

 Risk identification and management are the main concerns in every software project.
 Effective analysis of software risks will help to effective planning and assignments of work.

-Risks are identified, classified and managed before actual execution of program.
+Risks are identified, classified and managed before actual execution of the program.
 These risks are classified in different categories.

 Schedules often slip due to the following reasons: